ronakg/awesome-flickr-gallery-plugin/README.txt

 * your Awesome Flickr Gallery is one of the best plugins out there!! – RichardF

 == Changelog ==

+= 3.2.9 =
+* [Enhancement] Description of the photos visible during slideshow with Highslide option
+* [Enhancement] View on Flickr link added to slideshow
+* [Bug Fix] PHP Warning comes when there are no photosets, groups or galleries associated with the account
+* [Bug Fix] Photo title gets truncated when an apostrophe is present

 = 3.2.8 =
 * [Update] Update image resizing script to the latest version with many bug fixes